-- Monitor money through Federal, State, and Local resources for all transportation related projects and improvements.
-This information will be utilized in the prioritization and listing of projects in the Transportation Improvement Program, with the ultimate goal of receiving project funding. - Development of projects based on committee review of project evaluation sheets, which includes corridor review, financial analysis, cost/benefit data, and other criteria. - Development of the Transportation Improvement Program which includes project selection review for fiscal responsibility, time involved in the document development, coordination of the approval process, and attendance at meetings. - Enhancement program management and enhancement program project development. - Bicycle and pedestrian project development.
+• Monitor money through Federal, State, and Local resources for all transportation related projects and improvements.
+This information will be utilized in the prioritization and listing of projects in the Transportation Improvement Program, with the ultimate goal of receiving project funding.

+- Meet with Local, State and Federal Staff regarding development and coordination of projects. - Development of projects based on committee review of project evaluation sheets, which includes corridor review, financial analysis, cost/benefit data, and other criteria. - Development of the Transportation Improvement Program which includes project selection review for fiscal responsibility, time involved in the document development, coordination of the approval process, and attendance at meetings. - Enhancement program management and enhancement program project development. - Bicycle and pedestrian project development.